ryanessel/full-stack-Csharp-MS-SWL-ASP.NET-MVC/section-14/class-and-object.md

 // making new intance of class
 Employee personaldetail = new Employee();

-//assiging values with "set"
+//assiging values with "set" - you don't have to call "set" personaldetail.Name ="charles";
-personaldetail.Name ="charles";
 personaldetail.Age = 12;

-//accessing values with "get"
-string employeeName = personaldetail.Name;
+//accessing values with "get" - you don't have to call "get" string employeeName = personaldetail.Name;
 int employeeAge = personaldetail.Age;